fhennig/nightfire/README.md

 3 controller (dualshock six axis) on which the lights can be controlled in an intuitive way, like an instrument.

+It also supports reading audio from a microphone input and extracting features from the audio signal to map to lights.

 The goal is to create a tool that allows for expressive visualization of sound, combining user input and automatic audio processing.